paholland/SQLAlchemy/README.md

 SQLAlchemy Project

     To do some climate analysis and data exploration of the database.
-The deployed assignment utilizes the SQLAlchemy library to retrieve data from a database which is used to generate charts and an API.
+The deployed project utilizes the SQLAlchemy library to retrieve data from a database which is used to generate charts and an API.